blocksds/sdk/docs/content/tutorial/intermediate/3d_graphics/index.md

 {{< callout type="warning" >}}
 A value of 0 doesn't make the polygon fully transparent, it enables wireframe mode.
 In that mode only the outline of polygons is drawn.
+To hide polygons, don't draw them at all.
 {{< /callout >}}

 ### 11.2 Translucent textures